Your brain works all round the clock – whether you are active or asleep.

-Nutrients important for the brain
+Important nutrients for the brain

-- Vitamins and minerals – Like for other bodily functions, vitamins and minerals are responsible for our brain and things like our mood.
-A few vitamins and minerals important for our brain are folate, B vitamins including B6, B12, thiamine (B1), riboflavin (B2), Vitamin C, Vitamin D, Niacin, Magnesium, calcium and zinc.
-Take a varied diet to keep vitamin deficiencies and associated problems at bay.
+- Vitamins and minerals – Vitamins and minerals are cofactors (helper molecules) that assist in the creation of neurotransmitters in our brain.
+A few vitamins and minerals important for brain functionality include folate, vitamin B6, vitamin B12, thiamine (B1), riboflavin (B2), niacin (B3), vitamin C, vitamin D, magnesium, calcium and zinc.
+Again, a varied diet is the key to boosting brain power and keeping problems at bay.

 What foods are packed with brain-friendly nutrients?